christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

 I've now opened a digital gallery as a direct source for collectors to acquire *one-of-a-kind* works at [shop.christopheradams.io].

-The first set of photographs listed for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was nudged by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
+The first set of photographs for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was nudged by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
 The new shop will host these works and make others available in the